GridTools/gt4py/docs/functional/architecture/0002-Field_View_Lowering.md

 ## Iterator IR helpers

 While implementing the lowering and specifically the tests for it, it quickly became clear that using the `iterator.ir` nodes directly to build trees and tree snippets leads to extremely verbose code.
-The scturcure of the patterns got lost in keyword arguments and `FunCalls` of `FunCalls`.
+The structure of the patterns got lost in keyword arguments and `FunCalls` of `FunCalls`.

 On the other hand **iterator** view code can represent the same tree or tree snippet much more readably with the drawback that there is no way of obtaining the `iterator.ir` nodes tree of such code, without executing it through a backend, which stores the tree as a side effect.
 Converting iterator IR to iterator view code was also considered but requires executing through a backend with code generation.
 Executing is not desirable because (a) it requires some boilerplate and (b) it does not allow comparing invalid snippets.